-In 2024, operating revenues are estimated to increase compared to the estimated revenues in 2023, while expenditures are anticipated to increase as a result of added service and staffing levels need to fulfill council goals and objectives.
-Operating revenues are estimated to increase by \$3,224,384, (6%) from 2023 estimated operating revenues.
-Operating expenditures are estimated to increase \$3,433,790 (6%) from 2023 year-end estimates.
+In 2024, revenues are estimated to increase compared to the estimated revenues in 2023, while expenditures are anticipated to increase as a result of added service and staffing levels need to fulfill council goals and objectives.
+Revenues are estimated to increase by \$3,224,384, (6%) from 2023 estimated revenues.
+Expenditures are estimated to increase \$3,271,880 (6%) from 2023 year-end estimates.